 - Still not sure?
 Hang up and call our office directly.

-- Techs who come to your office will be dressed neatly in a collared shirt with logo and “business casual” pants.
+- TAZ Networks consultants visiting your office will dress neatly in a collared shirt with logo and “business casual” pants.
 (An exception might be when visiting an industrial site that’s a bit “gritty” – but again, you can verify by calling our office staff.)

-- TAZ Networks techs will never ask for a credit card over the phone.
-We accept credit cards, but payment is set up ahead of time by our bookkeeper.
+- TAZ Networks consultants will never ask for a credit card over the phone.
+We accept credit cards, but our bookkeeper will make these payment arrangements ahead of time.